jsdealy/latin/miscellae/guideToLatinConversation.md

 Add my opinion to that
 of Caesar.

-They have been of dif-
+They have been of different opinions.
-ferent opinions.

 Consilii res est.